hackclub/the-hacker-zephyr/zephyrnet/zephyrnet.md

   -  people started setting up rsync configs & would overwrite their .git folders
 - people didn't know to check the auto-generated README, or wouldn't read through the steps
 - the provided git steps were broken– the switch from master to main wasn’t consistent for everyone & it broke stuff when people couldn’t push/pull to the primary branch
-- inotifywait would clog up when people did big filesystem operations (some people were scripting file creation & it would back up by 10k files at a time)
+- inotifywait would clog up when people did big filesystem operations (some people were scripting file creation & it would back up—there was a mutex lock on our ports directory, which slowed everything down and prevented parallelization)
 - if someone created an index.html, then created an entrypoint.sh, we didn’t handle that edgecase (updating the nginx config with a proxypass)